maxcell/prince.dev/content/advanced-context/index.md

 }
 ```

-Everything is finally tidyed up with our snackbar.
-The only thing left to do is rewrite the places that we were using them before in our application.
-Make sure that our topmost component is wrapped with our `NotificationProvider` before using it anywhere.
+Now, the only thing left to do is rewrite the places that we were using our `Snackbar`s in our application. **Make sure that our topmost component is wrapped with our `NotificationProvider` before using it anywhere.**

-Now we can change our original example to something like this:
+We can change our original example to something like this:

 ```jsx
 import React, { useContext } from 'react';